KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free_mobile.md

 **Installation Method:** TSLPatcher Mod

 **Known Bugs:** Due to the limitations of the mobile release, although this mod does come with (very good quality) voiced dialogue, it will not play on mobile devices.
-You will be able to read the characters' dialogue in text as usual, but the audio will be silent.
+You will be able to read the characters' dialogue in text as usual, but the audio will be silent. **PLEASE ALSO BEAR IN MIND:** there is one serious bug that can happen with this mod if you visit the Republic Cruiser *before* fully exploring the beach on which it has crashed.
+Don't worry, it will be obvious when you get there.
+All you need to do is look around the whole beach first.
+There will be a combat encounter, and when you've triggered it you are safe to enter the cruiser.

 **Install Options:** Run the installer to install the mod, then re-run it once more, for the optional install HQ Blasters.
 Then install the patch.